Continual Learning with Strong Experience Replay: Conclusion

 \section{Conclusion}

 We propose a Strong Experience Replay (SER) that distills the learned knowledge from both past and future experiences.
 Besides memorizing the ground truth labels of previous samples stored in the memory buffer, SER also seeks consistent predictions between the new model and the old one on the data from both the memory buffer and the input stream.
 By imposing a backward and a forward consistency loss into model training, SER effectively reduces the forgetting issue when a few samples are available.
-Extensive experiments demonstrate that SER outperforms state-of-the-art methods.
-Moreover, ablation study results on two datasets suggest that the proposed forward consistency is more effective than the backward consistency.
+Extensive experiments demonstrate that SER outperforms state-of-the-art methods by a large margin.
+Moreover, ablation study results on two datasets show the effectiveness of the proposed forward consistency.